butteredwaffles/Wafer/README.md

 ## Features

 Unchecked boxes are planned, but not yet implemented, features.
-As the project is still in an early stage and relies on objection detection, things may slip through the cracks occasionally.
+As the project is still in an early stage and relies on object detection, things may slip through the cracks occasionally.

 [x] Click the large cookie at a steady rate
 [x] Locate and click around 80% of gold cookies that appear
-[ ] Manage wrinklers
+[x] Play the stock market
 [x] Autoharvest garden crops that are about to decay
 [ ] Prioritize crop buffs OR new seeds
 [ ] Harvest ripe sugar lumps
 [ ] Cast useful spells
-[x] Play the stock market
+[ ] Manage wrinklers
 [ ] Prioritize buying specific buildings OR buying new upgrades

 ## Usage